 Not content to rest on their laurels, Hyundai’s design team has sought to make a great Genesis exterior design even better for 2012.
 For the front view, the front grille has been enhanced, a more aggressive front fascia with larger intake openings was developed, and the headlights have been redesigned, adding LED accents and daytime running lights (DRLs).
 From the side view, the standard 17-inch alloy wheel design has been freshened and the rocker panels have been refined.
 In addition, the mirrors now incorporate power-folding and puddle lamp functions, while the side window surround now receives a decidedly sporty brushed aluminum finish.
 From the rear view, the taillights have been redesigned and new dual asymmetrical exhaust tips are more cleanly integrated with a new bumper fascia.

-Maintaining Hyundai’s emphasis on delivering leading safety technology, Genesis boasts world-class active and passive safety features to help both prevent accidents and maximize the well being of its occupants in the event of a collision.
+NEW SAFETY TECHNOLOGIES Maintaining Hyundai’s emphasis on delivering leading safety technology, Genesis boasts world-class active and passive safety features to help both prevent accidents and maximize the well being of its occupants in the event of a collision.
 Genesis continues the Hyundai tradition of standardizing key life-saving safety technology with Electronic Stability Control (ESC), eight airbags and electronic active head restraints.
 Active front head restraints have been proven by the Insurance Institute for Highway Safety to help prevent whiplash.

 Adding to this safety leadership for 2012, Genesis adds new daytime running lamps to all models.
 Further, Genesis offers a newly-developed Lane Departure Warning System (LDWS), available on the 3.8 Technology package, 4.6 and 5.0 R-Spec models.